jgeraigery/SpotlightHelp/pages/ConnectAvailabilityGroup/availabilitygroup_welcome.md

-{% include tip.html content="See the collections used by Spotlight Enterprise to monitor Availability Group connections: [Collections][availabilitygroup_collections]." %}
+{% include tip.html content="The collections used by Spotlight Enterprise to monitor Availability Group connections are documented at: [Collections](availabilitygroup_collections.html)." %}